johnryan465/johnryan465.github.io/_posts/2016-07-20-setting_up_aws_spot_instances_for_machine_learning.md

 ![AWS 3](https://dl.dropboxusercontent.com/s/mpfedo9lyurun2z/EC2-Management-Console1.png)

 Pick whichever spec machine you want.

-<strong>If you want to use Keras for Deep Learning I would strongly recommend selecting an instance at this stage that contains a GPU</strong>
+**If you want to use Keras for Deep Learning I would strongly recommend selecting an instance at this stage that contains a GPU**

 ![AWS 4](https://dl.dropboxusercontent.com/s/pf8q8z8sdj6fi93/EC2-Management-Console4.png)

-Tick the spot instance button and put in a relatively high number(It doesn't matter you won't be paying this price) Click Review and Launch
+Tick the spot instance button and put in a relatively high number(It doesn't matter you won't be paying this price)

+Click Review and Launch

 ![AWS 5](https://dl.dropboxusercontent.com/s/p813orn05nf8lvy/EC2-Management-Console5.png)

 Click Launch

 ![AWS 6](https://dl.dropboxusercontent.com/s/abuqwuey3xnrcdj/EC2-Management-Console6.png)

 Make sure to download the key pair or else you wont be able to access the instance.

 ![AWS 7](https://dl.dropboxusercontent.com/s/9udqdxi13pnzg01/EC2-Management-Console7.png)

 Success!

 ![AWS 8](https://dl.dropboxusercontent.com/s/4g6tlyfgn6wpgny/EC2-Management-Console8.png)

 ## Connecting to your new instance

 You now have an AWS instance that is started.

 Now go to your running instances and take note of your public IP

 ![AWS 10](https://dl.dropboxusercontent.com/s/p5wij0y5hnqk2lk/EC2-Management-Console10.png)

 Next install putty and puttygen from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)

 Open Puttygen and load in the key that you downloaded.

 ![Putty 1](https://dl.dropboxusercontent.com/s/uvv5c8vbs10dd7f/Screenshot-1.png)

 Then save the private key, close puttygen and open putty.

 In the hostname field type ubuntu@(your ip)

 ![Putty 2](https://dl.dropboxusercontent.com/s/44pwk6auh09nz2k/Screenshot-4.png)

 Navigate to Connection -&gt; SSH -&gt; Auth and set the private to key to the one created by Puttygen

 ![Putty 3](https://dl.dropboxusercontent.com/s/6hsr1eux62ryaq5/Screenshot-6.png)

 Go back to session and enter a name in "Saved Sessions" then click save, in the future you can just select the name you have given it and select load to open the SSH session.

 ![Putty 4](https://dl.dropboxusercontent.com/s/sbr0qvpp5s6h4at/Screenshot-5.png)

 Click open, then click yes on the security alert.

 ![Putty 5](https://dl.dropboxusercontent.com/s/go7bzmepk2ca1if/Screenshot-7.png)

 When the shell appears enter the following commands to install sklearn on the instance

 ![Putty 6](https://dl.dropboxusercontent.com/s/tzkxyhh8m5ri2ln/Screenshot-8.png)

 ## Installing Scikit-Learn